0xjei/SawChain/processor/README.md

 * Operator
     - The two hexadecimal characters `12`,
     - The first 60 characters of the SHA-512 of its public key.
+* Certification Authority
+    - The two hexadecimal characters `13`,
+    - The first 60 characters of the SHA-512 of its public key.

 * Task Type
     - The two hexadecimal characters `20`,